chrism/emberjs-tailwind-purgecss/README.md

 {{outlet}}
 ```

-You can see this basic working example in this commit.

 ## Customizing Tailwind

 This approach works, but is the most basic way of including Tailwind.
 Usually you'll want to customize the configuration to suit your project.